QHose/QRSMeteor/pages/qaa platform operations.md

 Perform many Qlik Cloud platform backend tasks directly with Qlik Application Automation.
 Create spaces, add members and so much more!

 This video shows you how to use Qlik Application Automation to perform common [Platform Operations on your Qlik Cloud tenant](https://youtu.be/76g-Wgtt14A?t=60).
 This can come in especially handy if you need to manage multiple Qlik Cloud tenants.
+Or use it for [version control with GIT](https://www.youtube.com/watch?v=brLxm8Liz5Y).

 # Resources